-Equipping waterways with charging stations or hydrogen stations could make alternative propulsion systems possible and more attractive.
+Equipping waterways with alternative fuel stations (e.g. electricity, hydrogen, methanol, etc.) could make alternative propulsion systems possible and more attractive.
 This requires reliable information on available (energy) infrastructure or charging levels of battery systems ready to be picked up in a port.
-Using renewable energies is an important way of reducing GHG emissions .
+Using renewable energies is an important way of reducing GHG emissions.